konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 Items are paginated according to the user-selected page number and items-per-page count.

 - The only config argument for pagination is the optional `initialItemsPerPage` which defaults to 10.
-- Pagination state is provided by `usePaginationState` or `usePaginationUrlParams`.
+- Pagination state is provided by `usePaginationState`.
 - For client-side pagination, the pagination logic is provided by `getLocalPaginationDerivedState`.
 - For server-side pagination, pagination state is serialized for the API by `getPaginationHubRequestParams`.
 - Pagination-related component props are provided by `getPaginationProps`.